-The Hydrophone 2 (once connected) is of a waterproof construction, being designed to be permanently installed (with the host logger).
-A fleet of such systems are intended to be installed around a water network, listening for leaking pipes.
-The devices accomplish this by means of a specialised microphone (the Hydrophone 2) that can detect the sounds that occur within a pressurised water network; In particular, they are listening for the types of sounds that could be emitted from a pipe leak.
+The PermaNet+ loggers are fitted with an interface for the Hydrophone-2 sensor.
+They are (when the antenna and sensor are attached) of a waterproof construction, being designed to be permanently installed around a water network, listening for leaking pipes.
+The devices accomplish this by means of a specialised microphone (the Hydrophone) that can detect the sounds that occur within a pressurised network; In particular, they are listening for the presence of sounds emitted from a pipe leak.

-Note: The logger regards the Hydrophone 2 as a type of Leak-Noise sensor (or 'LNS' sensor device).
+Note: The logger regards the Hydrophone-2 as a type of Leak-Noise sensor (or 'LNS' sensor device).

-A micro-controller, built into the logger unit, measures the noise levels at certain times during the day and then performs a statistical analysis to generate further data.
-Two different algorithms are employed to produce and analyse the data, depending on whether the logger is operating in a standard (daily leak evaluation) or a Trunk Main (continuous leak evaluation) mode.
-In addition. a leak-state judgement is made by the logger.
-The results are saved in memory, for upload to the server at a later time.
+A micro-controller, built into the logger unit, measures the noise levels at certain times during the day and then performs a statistical analysis to generate further data, which includes a leak-judgement.
+The results are saved in memory for upload to the server at a later time.
 Where the Trunk Main type operation is in use, the logger can provide a more urgent alert to a possible leak condition by sending an alarm indication.
+The logger will operate its leak-detection function in one of two distinct leak evaluation modes: